BeanstalkFarms/Beanstalk-API/README.md

 ## Getting Started

+You will need to have Docker installed on your system to start the application, as this will contain the database.

 1. Run `npm install`
 2. Run `cp .env.example .env`, and supply the appropriate values in `.env` file.
 3. To run the application, `npm start`

+TODO: Update this readme with instructions on the different docker scripts.